-Your Beacon Award entry must include a one-and-a-half to two-page project summary, completed entry form and payment, all of which you may email to ACC.
+Your Beacon Award entry must include a one-(preferred) to one and one-half page project summary, completed entry form and payment, all of which you may email to ACC.
 You may choose to supplement your entry with up to 3 files of your strongest support materials and 3 minutes of video highlights.

 Listed below are some of the frequently asked questions about the Beacon Awards.
 If you have additional questions after reviewing this document, please contact Steve Jones at: